MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision VS.md

 * Ensure that the folder structure and file name remain unchanged.
 The tool may append new content to the existing files when you add more resources or capabilities to your project.
 * Ensure that the name of auto-generated parameters and its property names remain unhanged.
 The auto-generated parameters may be used when you add more resources or capabilities to your project.
 * Ensure that the output of auto-generated ARM template is unchanged as well.
-You can add additional outputs to ARM template.
+You can add more outputs to ARM template.
 The output is `.fx/states/state.{env}.json` and can be used in other features such as deploy and validate manifest file.

 ### Customization scenarios

 You can customize your bot or the Teams app by adding configuration snippets to use an Azure AD app created by you.
-You can perform this in the following ways:
+You can perform the in the following ways:

 #### Use an existing Azure AD app for your bot